RTuxen/MLMCMC/README.md

 Below is shown an example of priors examined in the Spring problem
 ![Alt text](figures/spring_problem_analytical_figures/dual_parameter_estimation/Prior_distribution_test/prior_distributions.png?raw=true "Title")

-### Notes
-- We will primarily work with time-dependent ODE's

-- Look at the example codes and really understand them.
-Then check out if it works in google colab.
-Start out with easy examples of time dependent diff eq: like  ay' = b*y, dx(t)/dt = a(t)x(t).

-- Use different time durations T and different sampling rates dt to generate data then add some noise.
-Hide the coefficients and use the MLMCMC solver on the problem.
-Compare the MAP estimate of the coefficients to the problem

-- Look into creating examples using Lotka–Volterra equations (set parameters for data generation+noise and then hide coeffients and let the model figure them out)

 ## References
 J. P. Madrigal-Cianci, F. Nobile, R. Tempone: Analysis of a class of Multi-Level Markov Chain Monte Carlo algorithms based on Independent Metropolis-Hastings, [https://arxiv.org/abs/2105.02035](https://arxiv.org/abs/2105.02035)